Played By: Takeshi Kitano

 - Dub Name Change: Known as General Lee in UK and India.

-- Ice-Cream Koan: In the Spanish version, he loved to tell those to the players in his opening speech, always quoting an old Shaolin monk he had supposedly learned under.
-In a sort of a subversion, some of his quotes were actual proverbs (more often than not, tweaked for humorous effect), but most of the time they were all nonsense.
+- Ice-Cream Koan: In the Spanish version, he loved to tell pieces of wisdom to the players in his opening speech, always quoting an old Shaolin monk he had supposedly learned under.
+In a sort of a subversion, some of his quotes were based on actual proverbs (though more often than not, tweaked for humorous effect), but the rest of the time they were just random nonsense.

 - Large Ham: Every time he called the contestants to attack.

-- Momma's Boy: The Spanish Tani was a bit of this every time his mother came to "motivate" him (usually by insulting or demeaning him).
+- Momma's Boy: The Spanish Tani was a bit of this, as his mother often came to the show to "motivate" him (usually by insulting or demeaning him).

 - The Resistance: Led this symbolically.

-- Verbal Tic: In the Spanish version, he always called his interlocutor "piltrafilla" (roughly "you little sleaze").
+- Verbal Tic: In the Spanish version, he always called his interlocutor "piltrafilla" (roughly "you little sleaze"), regardless of who was he talking to.
+The word has remained associated to the show since.

 - Guest Fighter: Participated in the Monster Special's showdown alongside some of his counterparts, as well as being part of some of the games.